Apple101Review/team4history/_posts/2012-02-16-down_to_the_wire.markdown

 ---
 layout: default
 title: Down to the Wire
-author: By Destiny Flanagan
+author: Destiny Flanagan
 ---
 <html>
 	&nbsp;&nbsp;&nbsp;&nbsp;Hello Team 4 members and parents.
 We are in our last week of build season and there is a lot of pressure on the team.
 At this point they have 3 days to complete the robot before the deadline.
 The students are working hard to achieve that goal and do well in this year&apos;s competitions.<br /><br />
 	Programming is working on hybrid mode; they have finished all of the other modes.
 Shawn says the camera tracking system is almost perfect.
-The department is almost done with everything that they need to do, but they still need to test their code.<br /><div style="width:635px;padding:10px;background-color:black;color:#28FE14;font-family:Courier,serif">
+The department is almost done with everything that they need to do, but they still need to test their code.<br /><div style="width:590px;padding:10px;background-color:black;color:#28FE14;font-family:Courier,serif">
 //<br />
 // Department: Programming<br />
 // Goal: Program the robot<br />